PSLmodels/OG-Multi-Country/Python/README.txt

                  It does successfully calculate the steady state, however, it's missing most of the complex features in the fortran code.

-7CountryAlphaV3— Contains the current efforts on the code, which is currently adding skill classes.
-In this version,
+7CountryAlphaV3— Contains the current efforts on the code, which is currently adding skill
-		  we transition to using a python-class to more easily organize all of the components of the model Adding skill classes hasn’t progressed beyond the steady state because of the necessary change in the solution algorithm.
+		  classes.
+In this version, we transition to using a python-class to more easily organize all of the components of the model.
+Adding skill classes hasn’t progressed beyond the steady state because of the necessary change in the solution algorithm.

-7CountryElliptical— A temporary offshoot of 7CountryAlphaV3, instead of the utility function we start with
+7CountryElliptical— A temporary offshoot of 7CountryAlphaV3, instead of the utility function
-		     in stages 1-4, we try an Elliptical utility function based on Phillips and Evans (2015).
+		     we start with in stages 1-4, we try an Elliptical utility function based on Phillips and Evans (2015).
 In addition to a new utility function, this folder includes new demographics that can be easily adjusted based on the number of generations.
-Also, this hasn’t gone beyond the steady state calculations.
+Also, this hasn’t gone beyond the Steady state calculations.

 Archive- Contains the archive of COMPLETED stages of code.
 We follow the stages as outlined
          in OG-Multi-Country/Notes.
 As of 7/11/16, this archive contains stages 1-4.
 Stage